-If you are caring for a stroke survivor, you may have a lot of questions about whether your loved one will recover and what his or her needs will be in the months and years ahead.
+If you are caring for a stroke survivor, you may have a lot of questions about whether your loved one will recover and what their needs will be in the months and years ahead.
 You may also worry about how you will manage in your new role.

 "Caregiving can be a big load to shoulder," says Maggie Fermental, RN, a stroke nurse at the Beth Israel Deaconess Medical Center in Boston.
 Formerly an OR nurse, Fermental suffered a stroke at the age of 31 from a fall while ice skating.
 She now counsels stroke survivors and their families.
 "Not only do caregivers continue to fulfill their role in the family, they also have to care for the survivor and take on that person's role as well," Fermental says.
 "It can be overwhelming."